Lycraon/Walltaker-for-WallpaperEngine/README.md

 # To-Do

-Optimize performanze while paused/in background
+- Optimize performanze while paused/in background

-find a way to read pictures from folder
+- Find a way to read pictures from folder
 (get posts from walltaker desktop download)